-Ken Lind is a partner in Nixon Peabody’s Public Finance group.
-He works with issuers, underwriters, financial advisors, banks, and concession bidders on a range of public finance and project finance projects.
+Ken Lind represents issuers, underwriters, financial advisors, banks, and concession bidders on a range of public finance and project finance projects.
 He advises clients on public offerings and private placements, serving as bond, underwriters’, disclosure, derivatives, or bank counsel.

-I have significant experience creating financings funded in whole or part by federal grants and loans, including TIFIA and Railroad Rehabilitation & Improvement Financing (RRIF) loans, federal highway trust fund moneys and full funding grant agreements, including two of the largest such projects in the country—East Side Access (bringing the Long Island Rail Road into Grand Central Terminal) and the Second Avenue Subway.
+I have significant experience creating financings funded in whole or part by federal grants and loans, including TIFIA and Railroad Rehabilitation & Improvement Financing (RRIF) loans, federal highway trust fund moneys, and full funding grant agreements, including a number of the largest rail projects in the country.

-My experience working in-house for over eleven years at the MTA increased my insight into not only the legal, but also the ramifications of structuring complex projects and the financing thereof.
-This experience has been valuable in advising my clients on matters such as structuring, long-term and interim financing needs, swaps, disclosure, and regulatory compliance.
+My experience working in-house for over 11 years at the MTA with exposure to both the legal and financial aspects of multi-billion-dollar capital programs increased my insight into not only the legal work, but also the ramifications of structuring complex projects and the financing thereof.
+This experience adds value to advising my clients on matters such as structuring, long-term and interim financing needs, swaps, disclosure, and regulatory compliance.

 Colgate University, B.A.